d1820/CodeDocumentor/Readme.md

 This will convert the existing Visual Studio Option Settings to editor config format and copy them to your clipboard.
 Paste this into a new or existing .editorconfig file in your solution.

-**NOTE**: Event with using .editroconfig as your settings, Out of Process still can not be used, because the extension needs to support backward compatibility of using the Visual Studio Options.
+**NOTE**: Even with using .editorconfig as your settings, Out of Process still can not be used, because the extension needs to support backward compatibility of using the Visual Studio Options.

 ## Changelog